davidsky900/SelfDrivingCar-VehicleDetection/README.md

 The algorithm is implemented and tested on a testing image set and different highway driving videos, and successfully demonstrates a detection accuracy of with 99.2 % in the testing image set, and a good vehicle detection and tracking capability in the testing videos.

+The video result of vehicle detection and tracking can be found with this [link](https://www.youtube.com/watch?v=yH9-gXWUrFE)

 ---

 ## Step 0: Load data